baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 # Analysis Method {#sec:analysis-method}

-In this chapter, we present our method for detecting consent dialogs and violations in them, as well as how we extract the actual data being transmitted in the recorded traffic.
-TODO: General steps for analysis, maybe even as a diagram?
+In this chapter, we present our method for detecting consent dialogs and violations in them, as well as how we extract the actual data being transmitted in the recorded traffic

 The source code is available in the same repository as the device instrumentation framework.